QuickBASIC

 Microsoft QuickBASIC (also QB) is an Integrated Development Environment (or IDE) and compiler for the BASIC programming language that was developed by Microsoft.
-QuickBASIC runs mainly on DOS, though there was also a short-lived version for the classic Mac OS.
+QuickBASIC runs mainly on MS-DOS, though there was also a short-lived version for Classic Mac OS.
 It is loosely based on GW-BASIC but adds user-defined types, improved programming structures, better graphics and disk support and a compiler in addition to the interpreter.

 Microsoft marketed QuickBASIC as the introductory level for their BASIC Professional Development System.
 Microsoft marketed two other similar IDEs for C and Pascal, viz QuickC and QuickPascal.

 History

 Microsoft released the first version of QuickBASIC on August 18, 1985 on a single 5.25-inch 360 KB floppy disk.
 QuickBASIC version 2.0 and later contained an Integrated Development Environment (IDE), allowing users to edit directly in its on-screen text editor.

 Although still supported in QuickBASIC, line numbers became optional.
 Program jumps also worked with named labels.
 Later versions also added control structures, such as multiline conditional statements and loop blocks.

 Microsoft's "PC BASIC Compiler" was included for compiling programs into DOS executables.
 Beginning with version 4.0, the editor included an interpreter that allowed the programmer to run the program without leaving the editor.
 The interpreter was used to debug a program before creating an executable file.
 Unfortunately, there were some subtle differences between the interpreter and the compiler, which meant that large programs that ran correctly in the interpreter might fail after compilation, or not compile at all because of differences in the memory management routines.

 The last version of QuickBASIC was version 4.5 (1988), although development of the Microsoft BASIC Professional Development System (PDS) continued until its last release of version 7.1 in October 1990.
 At the same time, the QuickBASIC packaging was silently changed so that the disks used the same compression used for BASIC PDS 7.1.
 The Basic PDS 7.x version of the IDE was called QuickBASIC Extended (QBX), and it only ran on DOS, unlike the rest of Basic PDS 7.x, which also ran on OS/2.
-The successor to QuickBASIC and Basic PDS was Visual Basic version 1.0 for MS-DOS, shipped in Standard and Professional versions.
-Later versions of Visual Basic did not include DOS versions, as Microsoft concentrated on Windows applications.